sanyaade-teachings/cloud-connection/README.md

 ### Android
 * Android NDK r9d or greater (NDK previous to r9d will not work)
+* Google Services SDK is installed (from the Gooogle ADK)
 * Build requires compiled with C++11
 * Build requires compiled with RTTI